ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.FilesFoldersApi();
+let apiInstance = new DocspaceApiTypescript.FilesFoldersApi();
 let opts = {
   'userIdOrGroupId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The user or group ID.
-  'filterType': new Api.FilterType(), // FilterType | The filter type.
+  'filterType': new DocspaceApiTypescript.FilterType(), // FilterType | The filter type.
   'count': 1234, // Number | The maximum number of items to retrieve in the request.
   'startIndex': 1234, // Number | The zero-based index of the first item to retrieve in a paginated list.
   'sortBy': "some text", // String | Specifies the field by which the folder content should be sorted.
-  'sortOrder': new Api.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'sortOrder': new DocspaceApiTypescript.SortOrder(), // SortOrder | The order in which the results are sorted.
   'filterValue': "some text" // String | The text used as a filter or search criterion for folder content queries.
 };
 apiInstance.getPrivacyFolder(opts, (error, data, response) => {